pusher/docs/docs/beams/getting-started/android/configure-fcm.md

 ## Create a new app

-> If you are using a pre-existing Firebase app, you can jump ahead to [Get Your FCM Server Key](#get-your-fcm-server-key).
+> If you are using a pre-existing Firebase app, you can jump ahead to [Get Your Service Account JSON file](#get-your-fcm-service-account-json-file).
 Otherwise you will create one now.

 Add a project if you haven’t already.
 Then create a new app, by clicking the <em>Add app</em> button.